trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     hive.hdfs.authentication.type=NONE

 The default authentication type for HDFS is ``NONE``.
-When the authentication type is ``NONE``, Presto connects to HDFS using Hadoop's simple authentication mechanism.
+When the authentication type is ``NONE``, Trino connects to HDFS using Hadoop's simple authentication mechanism.
 Kerberos is not used.

 .. _hive-security-kerberos: